Seeker of Truth in a World devoid of Light

 Clearly this was a woman of innovative intellect who forged her own path of spiritual evolution by merging philosophy, religion, and even ecstasy all into one holistic state of consciousness and applying that transcendant dynamic to both her world view as well as her day to day life..

 And she did so all within the traditional constructs of organized religion.

-But even with that said, Edith Stein would find herself placed at a point in time where the world around her would be in fierce opposition not only to her intellectual brilliance brought about by religious growth and exapansion but to her very existence as well.
+But even with that said, Edith Stein would find herself placed at a point in time where the world around her would be in fierce opposition not only to her intellectual brilliance brought about by religious growth and spiritual exapansion but to her very existence as a living human being.
 A world bereft of any goodwill towards men that was utterly devoid of Love’s light.

 The Early Jewish Life of a Saint

 Edith Stein at age 2 circa 1893

 Edith Hedwig Stein was born on October 12th, 1891 to a religiously observant Jewish family in what was then Germany that is now Poland.
 She was the youngest of 11 children and was born on the holiest day of the Jewish calendar known as the “Day of Atonement” or in Hebrew “Yom Kippur“.
 Interestingly, Stein was born in Breslau, a Prussian town where another Jewish intellectual of renown also hailed from, the Nobel Laureate insidiously dubbed the “Father of Chemical Warfare”, Fritz Haber.